grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Sure.
 You got something already?"

 "Here's what I'm thinking: As I said, I'm gonna be hauling this risky fucking load -- I won't get into details about it right now, just remember that there's certain to be some Authorities who would be interested in checking the manifest.
-Now, I will, of course, deploy the usual tactics of keeping my boat on the down-low, running quiet, staying submerged during the day and only running on the surface at night, and so on and fuckin' whatnot."
+Now, I will, of course, deploy the usual tactics of keeping my boat on the down-low, running quiet, staying submerged during the day and only running on the surface at night, and so on and whatnot."

 She paused for a second, considering how to best present this idea she had to Shakes.

 "But I thought: what if in addition to keeping the _Prospect_ stealthy, we also had a partner with another craft of some type.
-And the partner's job was to be _un_stealthy.
+And the partner's job was to be _unstealthy_.
 To run as a decoy around and above the _Prospect_.
-Draw the curious eye, or ear, away, so to speak.
-And they would be fuckin' clean of course.
+Draw away the curious eye -- or ear -- so to speak.
+And this partner would be clean of course.
 Any Authority inspection would turn up an empty hold or a dull cargo of stamped cigars or something."

 [//]: # (Is this the plot to Smokey and the Bandit?
 You fucking know it!)